You don’t need to leave your house. Sell art online.

 - Include all the details you can: Size, medium, varnish, hanging accessories, weight, etc..

 - Tell a story about the product: Do you have a source of inspiration?
 What meaning can you communicate to your customer to pull them in?

 How many times have you shopped online and skipped buying products because of bad photos or a lack of details?
 I know I have done that many times.

 3. Develop a following to drive genuine traffic to your store.

-Posting items online for sale is not a build-it-and-they-will-come situation.
+Posting art online for sale is not a build-it-and-they-will-come situation.
 You have to convince people to care about your art.
-Cultivating a social following is a great way to do this.
-Whether it’s Instagram, Facebook, Reddit, Pinterest, Tumblr, or any other social site, building a following will help increase the interest in your art.
+Cultivating a social following is a great way to sell your art online.
+Whether it’s Instagram, Facebook, Reddit, Pinterest, Tumblr, or any other social site, building a following will help increase interest in your art.
 Also, create an email list and encourage people online and in person to sign up for it so they can get updates on your new items for sale.

 You can of course use SEO (search engine optimization) to have your store and items pop up in organic searches, or you can pay for ads on Etsy, Google, Instagram, and Facebook.
 But, given that you may not be an expert on those things yet or have money to burn on ads, start by cultivating your social following.
 Instagram is a great place to start.

 4. Update your inventory often and remind your customers that you exist.

 I try to add new items to my shop once a week to remind people that yes, I sell my art online and you can buy it.
 This is recommended on platforms like Etsy to increase your odds of showing up in search results.
 Always keep in mind that people have short attention spans.
 If you update your inventory and only tell your followers once a month, their attention is going to be tuned into the 4,000+ other ads they see each day.
 You have to stay relevant and consistently put your work out there.